-Brendan Brokes is the Regional Habitat Program Manager for the Washington Department of Fish and Wildlife’s Region 4 (six counties in northwest Washington).
+Brendan Brokes is the Regional Director for the Washington Department of Fish and Wildlife’s North Puget Sound Region.
 He began working at the Washington Department of Fish and Wildlife in 2000 as the Area Habitat Biologist for the Skagit and Samish drainages.
-From 2005 until 2015, he was the Assistant Regional Habitat Program Manager supervising the Habitat Biologists in Region 4’s North District (Skagit, Whatcom, Island, San Juan, and northern Snohomish counties).
+From 2005 until 2015, he was the Assistant Regional Habitat Program Manager before serving as the Regional Habitat Program Manager until 2019.

 Brendan received his B.S. in Biology from Humboldt State University in 1987.
 He began his career as a Foreign Fisheries Observer and High Seas Driftnet Fisheries Observer in the Bering Sea, Gulf of Alaska and central North Pacific.
 He then transitioned to an Aquatic Ecologist and spent 12 years surveying, inventorying, and monitoring the aquatic systems in Mount Rainier National Park.
 During that time, he earned a Master of Science in Fisheries Science from Oregon State University.